 If you have everything in the tank setup right and your leopard gecko is healthy, then there should be absolutely no problems with them shedding.
 But, because beginners often make the mistake of not providing a hide moist enough for their leopard gecko to shed in, there can sometimes be problems with them getting their skin completely off.

 In order to avoid this, you will need to have your leopard gecko in a hide that will allow them the proper amount of moisture.
-If you’d like to know the one I currently use, then check it out here on Amazon.
+I use this gecko cave.
 I have a large because my leopard gecko is an adult, but if you have a baby leopard gecko, then you’ll want the small one.
 For juveniles, the medium will work just fine.